Mehul0x/Waypoint-Follower/README.md

 The ontroller calculates the turning rate required for an object to smoothly steer towards a target.

 It determines the error angle to the target, and then uses that angle, the object's forward speed, and its distance from the target to compute a turning velocity that ensures a smooth, curved path to the destination.

+## Limiatation

+ The waypoints need to have x>0 and need to be strictly increasing.

+# Extending to a real robot